buddydudedev/buddydudedev/README.md

 - 🧔 He/Him
 - ☕ Retired Barista

-## 🤹 Skills

-- 📦 I've developed and shipped web apps and games on small teams.
-- 👨‍🏫 I've tutored and hosted workshops for undergraduate and graduate programming courses and topics.

-## 🥅 Goals

-- 🧑‍🤝‍🧑 I want to start a non-profit design, science, and technology co-op.
-- 🏫 I want to bring my experiences back to a university and teach adjunctly.

 ## 🗂️ Projects

-👋 *I appreciate you stopping by but this section is under construction.
+👋 *I appreciate y'all stopping by but this section is under construction.
 Check back in soon!* 🚧

 <details><summary> 📁 Legacy </summary>